Cheapest Health Insurance in Texas (2026)

 2. 2

-Evaluate your actual healthcare needs
+Evaluate your actual health care needs

-Look at what you spent on healthcare last year.
-If you only visited the doctor twice and didn't need prescriptions, a high-deductible plan could save you money.
+Review last year's health care spending.
+If you only visited the doctor twice and didn't need prescriptions, a high-deductible plan saves money.
 For example, if you spent $500 last year on two routine doctor visits and one urgent care trip, a Bronze plan with a $6,000 deductible might save you $150 monthly compared to a Gold plan.

 3. 3